dwayne45/PythonCDPClient/README.rst

     auto_reconnect - Optional argument to enable/disable automatic reconnect when connection is lost.
 Defaults to True if not specified.

+    use_encryption - Optional argument to enable connecting to encrypted CDP API

+    encryption_parameters - Optional argument to set encryption parameters, like TLS certificates or hostname verification

 - Returns

     The connected client object.